Raising a Bilingual Baby: 5 Things Parents Should Do

 What does a prepared environment look like?

-- Labels in the target language contribute to a print-rich environment which in turn provides visual reminders for language goals.
+• Labels in the target language contribute to a print-rich environment that provides visual reminders for language goals.

 Although babies can learn multiple languages simultaneously, families may wish to defer teaching the dominant language.